seahyx/Fn-Key-Remix-2000/Readme.md

 Function lock does not affect these hotkeys.

-Feel free to fork/clone and edit the settings to your own liking, and feel free to send any suggestions this way!
+Feel free to fork/clone and edit the settings to your own liking, and send any suggestions this way!

 List of key remaps: